SGM Herbert A. Friedman (Ret.)

 Have you gone down to the beach and looked out to sea?

 The ship is moving about quietly.
 This is not an observation ship; it is a rescue ship which has come for you.
 On the ship the food, the clothing, and the medicines you need have been made ready.
 There are also medical officers aboard.
-Everyone is waiting for you to come aboard safely as soon as you possibly can
+Everyone is waiting for you to come aboard safely as soon as you possibly can.
+Since the beginning of March of this year, this rescue ship has saved over a hundred soldiers and civilian employees from the MARSHALL ISLANDS.
+On the ship, there are also people who understand Japanese, and so you don't need to worry about anything.

 This concludes our very brief look at the American propaganda prepared for use against the Japanese garrison of Wake Island.
 Some other Japanese-held islands received similar treatment, but the Wake Island campaign seems to be the most intricate and detailed.